msalvaris/gpu_monitor/README.md

 	# GPU Code

 ```
 Make sure you replace the values in the call to the log_context with the appropriate values.
-*gpudata* is the name of the database and *gpuseries* is the name we have given to our series feel free to replace these.
+*gpudata* is the name of the database and *gpuseries* is the name we have given to our series, feel free to change these.
 If the database name given in the context isn't the same as the one supplied in the .env file a new database will be created.
 Have a look at [this notebook](examples/notebooks/InfluxDBLoggerExample.ipynb) for a full example.